JamesWallace99/jameswallace99.github.io/index.md

 ---
-# 1. YAML Front Matter (This defines the page)
 layout: 'home'
-title: Latest Posts
+title: a collection of thoughts
 ---

-# random collected thoughts

 <ul class="post-list">
   {% for post in site.posts %}